os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ![](images/platform_study/study_workspace/charts/chart_bar.png)
 There are various possible actions, from left to right in the action bar:
 - download data as CSV file
 - show/hide legend.
-In the chart above, the legend is shown and in the chart below, it is hidden: <br>
+In the chart above, the legend is shown and, in the chart below, it is hidden: <br>
 ![](images/platform_study/study_workspace/charts/show_hide_legend.png)
 - enlarge plot:
 ![](images/platform_study/study_workspace/charts/enlarge_plot.png)